-In this article, we shall show how you can create a pivot table calculated field for showing the average of two existing data fields.
+In this article, we shall show how you can create or add a pivot table calculated field for showing the average of two existing data fields.

 Calculated fields and calculated items are two confusing aspects of pivot tables.
 Due to complexity, many pivot table users avoid these two features.
 But these features are really useful, and they aren’t complicated if you understand well how they work.

 You can’t use the standard Excel formulas to create calculated fields and calculated items.
 Actually, you will not enter the formulas into cells.
 Rather, you will enter formulas to create these features in a dialog box.
 The formulas you have entered into the dialog box and the pivot table data will be stored.